-Thin: Shrubs and trees only as needed (any other pruning may result in new growth that won’t harden off before winter)
+- Thin shrubs and trees only as needed (further pruning may result in new growth that won’t harden off before winter).

-Remove: Dead branches from trees and shrubs as needed; branches that may be damaged or cause damage from winter wind or snow/ice
+- Remove dead branches from trees and shrubs, as needed, and branches that are damaged or may cause damage from winter wind or snow/ice.

-Create a holiday centerpiece, wreath, or Thanksgiving table arrangement by cutting things from the garden.
-Look for colorful berries and seed heads, leaves with vibrant fall color, and stems of greens to add texture and bulk to the arrangement.
-Beautyberry and fall-blooming camellias are two favorites!
+Create a holiday centerpiece, table arrangement, or wreath with cuttings from the garden: colorful berries (beautyberry), seed heads, leaves with vibrant fall color, stems for texture and bulk, fall-blooming flowers (camellias)

-Visit the Portland Japanese Garden, Lan Su Chinese Garden, or Hoyt Arboretum to see blazing fall colors and to get inspired for future plantings (be sure to check hours and other details before visiting).
+Visit local gardens to see blazing fall colors and to get inspired for future plantings (be sure to check hours and other details before visiting):